stanleymho/CourseProject/README.md

 ### 1.1.
 Description

 _tweetscollect_ is a tool for collecting the tweets for a topic from _Twitter_ for the past 7 days into a dataset.
 The topic could be one or more words.
-If the word contains special characters, e.g. `$`, the character should be escaped with `\`, i.e. `\$`.
+If the word contains special characters, e.g. `$`, the character must be escaped, i.e. `\$`.

 ### 1.2.
 Implementation